NehaD017-Cyber/NETWORKWALKS-B083-WK1-PM1-ETHICALHACKING-CYBERSECURITY/README.md

 **Problem1:** Do we have to enable IPv6 while attacking the Virtual Boc to NAT Network?

-**Solution:** NO, we don't have to enable IPv6, only enable IPv4 and check DHCP
+**Solution:** NO, we don't have to enable IPv6, only enable IPv4 and check DHCP.

 **Problem2:** How to take screenshot in Kali Linux?

-**Solution:** Open the screenshot file from applications in Kali Linux, select the region or full window, click OK and get the screenshot in the folder
+**Solution:** Open the screenshot file from applications in Kali Linux, select the region or full window, click OK and get the screenshot in the folder.

 **Problem3:** How to bring the screenshot in your PC file explorer?